Mustafacakir85/mustafacakir/README.md

 Bike Share data science project
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does Shared bicycles is a program that includes examining the data of their stops and drivers according to age, stop and time..
 ### Files used
 Include the files used